n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.if.md

 **String**:

 - exists
-- doesn'texist
+- doesn't exist
 - is equal to
 - isn't equal to
 - contains
-- doesn'tcontain
+- doesn't contain
 - starts with
-- doesn'tstart with
+- doesn't start with
 - ends with
-- doesn'tend with
+- doesn't end with
 - matches regex
-- doesn'tmatch regex
+- doesn't match regex

 **Number**:

 - exists
-- doesn'texist
+- doesn't exist
 - is equal to
 - isn't equal to
 - is greater than